rmwood367/cs386-Group10-Project/Reports/Week3_Report.md

 * Blase Gornick

 * Jeremiah Lopez
-  - Worked on team worksheet activities
+  - Communicate project and ideas
   - Suggest Website should be about Short Films
   - Suggest Features of Website